 Our itemized Personal Property Inventory Template helps you remember!

-- Determine a total value of all items lost to help you for tax purposes, even if you exceed insurance values.
+- Determine a total value of all items lost to help for tax purposes, even if you exceed insurance values

 - Edit items from our template to create your own Personal Property Inventory

 Buy the “Memory Jogger” to start your own Personal Property Inventory Today

 Our one-of-a-kind Memory Jogger Template is only $24.95, or Buy The Red Guide to Recovery Handbook ($29.95) and get the Memory Jogger free as our gift.

 “Last June, my daughter, her husband, and their little girl – age 4-1/2 then – had a major fire that devastated their whole condo and seriously damaged the 3 adjoining condos.
 It was caused by a defective lithium battery…they were never notified about the recall.
 The fire occurred early morning hours and luckily, my daughter…a light sleeper…heard something and got everyone, including the neighbors, up and out just in time!

 The insurance people insisted on an itemized list.
 It was painful enough, without having to name everything they lost…which was nearly everything.
 We all checked online for suggestions about how to tackle the awful task.
 There were suggested lists, which offered no more than the obvious, and no helpful format.
 Then I found your Personal Property Memory Jogger…which is fantastic!
 They were so relieved to see it and, of course, it turned out to be a great help.
 They put in the time and effort and it paid off: they got their full coverage, although it didn’t cover enough.
 The good side is the kindness and consideration of friends and especially the community.

 We can’t thank you enough, and at least want to make this contribution which I will get into the mail right away.

 Your website offers so much.
 You really should say something about contributions somewhere.
 Great work you’re doing…….thank you all!”
 E.L.